RanitManik/HTML-CSS-SuperSimpleDev/README.md

 # HTML-CSS-SuperSimpleDev

-Welcome to the **HTML-CSS-SuperSimpleDev** repository!
+Welcome to the **HTML-CSS** repository!
 This is where I store my practice files for learning HTML and CSS.

 ## How to Use